Nightcrawler (character): Necrosha

 After mutants rose from the dead and attacked the island Utopia as part of the Necrosha storyline, Cyclops sent Nightcrawler to lead a team of X-Men consisting of Rogue, Trance, Magneto, Husk, Psylocke, Colossus, and Blindfold to investigate Muir Island.
 It was revealed that Proteus had been resurrected and had taken possession of Blindfold (who had the vision of going to Muir Island in the first place).

-"Second Coming" and Death
+"Second Coming" and death

 In the 2010 "X-Men: Second Coming" storyline, the X-Men traveled to Westchester when Cable and Hope were detected there.
 Nightcrawler's discovery of the lethal methods used by X-Force led to an argument between him and Cyclops.
 While teleporting during a battle with Bastion, Bastion extended his arm into the space in which Nightcrawler would materialize.
 Nightcrawler rematerialized around Bastion's arm, fusing with it.
 Though mortally wounded, he managed to teleport Hope to Utopia, telling her before expiring that he believed in her.

 Afterlife

 Despite his death, Nightcrawler continued to aid his friends.
-When Wolverine was possessed by a demon called the Hellverine, Nightcrawler entered his friend's mind to help him drive out the invader.
+When Wolverine was possessed by Hellverine, Nightcrawler entered his friend's mind to help him drive out the invader.
 The other X-Men who entered Logan's mind to help him assumed that Nightcrawler was just a manifestation of Wolverine's mind, rather than the real one.